Understanding the Lithium Ion Transport in Concentrated Block-Copolymer Electrolytes on a Microscopic Level: Introduction

-In this contribution we focus on the \ce{Li+} coordination in this high performance electrolyte and provide insights into the structure and dynamics of the reported lamellae by means of molecular dynamics (MD) simulations.
-Specifically the formation of a salt--rich central layer is addressed and we clarify that this layer is the origin of the desirable electrochemical properties.
+In this contribution we focus on the \ce{Li+} coordination in the high performance electrolyte with a lamellar microstructure and provide insights into the structure and dynamics of the reported lamellae by means of molecular dynamics (MD) simulations.
+Specifically, we show that a salt--rich central layer forms in systems with high salt loadings and that this layer is the origin of the desirable electrochemical properties, namely enhanced cation transport and a high cation transference number.
 We can consequently rationalize the experimentally observed salt--rich phase, the high cationic transference number, and the swelling of the PEO domain.
+These findings can also be applied to other microstructures with high salt loadings, as the ion transport is decoupled from the polymer host.
 The next section presents details of the simulation method, followed by a discussion of our results.
 In the end we give a brief summary of our findings.